antoshig13/Bot-Client/README.md

 ### Step 1: Install

-1. Download ClientBot.exe along with the license and public_key.
+1. Download ClientBot.exe on the computer you want the script running
-2. Download ServeBot.exe along with the same license and pbulic_key on a seperate computer
+2. Download ServeBot.exe on a seperate computer

 ### Step 2: Connect